valderan/simple-logger/docs/en/api_security.md

 The persistence logic lives in [`blacklist.ts`](../../api/src/api/services/blacklist.ts):

-- every create/update/delete operation calls `writeSystemLog`, providing a full audit trail;【F:api/src/api/services/blacklist.ts†L35-L104】
+- every create/update/delete operation calls `writeSystemLog`, providing a full audit trail;【F:api/src/api/services/blacklist.ts†L35-L156】
-- active bans are cached in memory for a minute to avoid hitting the database on every request;【F:api/src/api/services/blacklist.ts†L8-L33】
+- active bans are cached in memory for a minute to avoid hitting the database on every request;【F:api/src/api/services/blacklist.ts†L6-L60】
+- temporary blocks are removed automatically once they expire; each cleanup run logs a dedicated `blacklist-cleanup` entry for visibility;【F:api/src/api/services/blacklist.ts†L24-L59】
 - permanent bans keep `expiresAt` as `null`, while temporary ones store the exact expiration timestamp.

 Admins manage the blacklist through `/api/settings/blacklist` (list and create) and `/api/settings/blacklist/{id}` (update, delete).
 Attempting to reuse an IP returns `409 Conflict`, which simplifies error handling on the client side.【F:api/src/api/controllers/settingsController.ts†L42-L107】

 ### Interaction with other locks

 Adding an IP to the allowlist **does not** influence login lockouts: they are stored separately inside `LoginAttempts`.
 When an address is locked because of five failed logins, the user must wait for the timeout or restart the service.
-Conversely, if an address was blocked only by the allowlist, adding it to `Whitelist` automatically restores access after the cache refresh.
+Because the allowlist no longer rejects requests, removing an entry simply puts the client back under the shared rate limit—persistent `403` responses always come from the blacklist.【F:api/src/api/utils/loginAttempts.ts†L11-L38】【F:api/src/api/middlewares/ipWhitelist.ts†L31-L39】【F:api/src/api/middlewares/blacklistGuard.ts†L8-L37】

 ### Access logging

 All blacklist actions and blocked requests are recorded in the system journal.
-The `blacklistGuard` middleware logs the reason, HTTP method, and requested path whenever an IP is denied.【F:api/src/api/middlewares/blacklistGuard.ts†L17-L35】 Administrative operations (create, update, delete) also write entries with `BLACKLIST` and `SETTINGS` tags.
-The allowlist still does not log rejections, but its cache invalidates automatically after API changes.【F:api/src/api/services/blacklist.ts†L35-L104】【F:api/src/api/middlewares/ipWhitelist.ts†L39-L43】
+The `blacklistGuard` middleware logs the reason, HTTP method, and requested path whenever an IP is denied.【F:api/src/api/middlewares/blacklistGuard.ts†L17-L35】 Administrative operations (create, update, delete) also write entries with `BLACKLIST` and `SETTINGS` tags, and automatic expiry cleanup is reported as well.【F:api/src/api/services/blacklist.ts†L24-L156】 The allowlist merely marks trusted requests for the rate limiter and therefore does not generate its own log entries.【F:api/src/api/middlewares/ipWhitelist.ts†L31-L39】【F:api/src/api/middlewares/rateLimiter.ts†L1-L35】

 ## Global protection rules

 Base protections are configured in `app.ts`:

 - Security headers via `helmet`, CORS control through `cors`, and a JSON body size limit of 1 MB to block oversized payloads.【F:api/src/app.ts†L17-L23】
 - A global rate limiter (`express-rate-limit`) defaults to 120 requests per minute per IP and can be adjusted through `PUT /api/settings/rate-limit`.
-Projects with the `whitelist` or `docker` access level bypass the limiter to keep trusted services responsive.【F:api/src/api/middlewares/rateLimiter.ts†L6-L34】
+Requests flagged by the allowlist and projects with the `whitelist` or `docker` access level bypass the limiter to keep trusted services responsive.【F:api/src/api/middlewares/ipWhitelist.ts†L31-L39】【F:api/src/api/middlewares/rateLimiter.ts†L1-L35】
 - Admin sessions are kept in memory with a 60-minute TTL.
 Tokens appear only after a successful `ADMIN_USER`/`ADMIN_PASS` check and are purged automatically when expired.【F:api/src/api/utils/sessionStore.ts†L13-L50】
 - Payloads submitted to `/api/logs` are validated with `zod`, which prevents arbitrary structures from entering the database and simplifies troubleshooting.【F:api/src/api/controllers/logController.ts†L9-L76】
 - Telegram notifications apply anti-spam intervals and tag filtering to avoid message storms.【F:api/src/telegram/notifier.ts†L104-L127】